Musubi Drum Circles is an opportunity for Tom Alteen to combine his educational, drumming, teaching, and Aikido experiences to serve the community.

-Above is a photo of Tom with Rhythm Ambassador, Arthur Hull, during the 2017 Drum Circle Facilitators Guild (DCFG) Annual Conference in Myrtle Beach.
+Below (left) is a photo of Tom with Rhythm Ambassador, Arthur Hull, during the 2017 Drum Circle Facilitators Guild (DCFG) Annual Conference in Myrtle Beach.
 Tom subsequently received a scholarship to attend the 2018 DCFG Annual Conference, once again in Myrtle Beach.
 This scholarship made it more financially viable for him to particpate in Village Music Circles' 6-Day East Coast Facilitators Intensive Training with Arthur Hull and Nellie Hill, that was held immediately after the conference.

 During 2019 and 2020, Tom had the honour of serving on the DCFG Conference Scholarship Committee.

 Tom's Certificate Drum Circle Leadership Training Level I (2014) was issued by Jim Donovan (sponsored by St. Francis University).
 Shown in the photo below is Tom with instructors Jim Donovan (centre) and Mike Deaton (right).

 Tom is a member of the Drum Circle Facilitators Guild (DCFG), a professional association of drum circle facilitators; Business & Arts NL, established to strengthen the relationship between business and the arts; and MusicNL, existing to address key issues affecting the Newfoundland and Labrador music industry.